-The groundwater basin works as a natural filter and is replenished by water from both the Santa Ana River, GWRS, and Metropolitan.
+The groundwater basin works as a natural filter and is replenished by water from both the Santa Ana River, Groundwater Replenishment System, and Metropolitan Water District of Southern California.
 Mesa Water's groundwater is disinfected with chloramines - a combination of chlorine and ammonia - before it enters the distribution system.

 Mesa Water supplements its groundwater with water from the MWRF.
 Source water for the MWRF is pulled from deep below ground.
 This water, which is safe to drink prior to treatment, has an amber tint from ancient redwoods trees, which grew along the Orange County coast more than 100,000 years ago.

 The trees decayed under the surface of the earth and colored the water in the deep aquifer.
 Using state-of-the-art nanofiltration technology, the amber organic color is removed and the clear water is added to Mesa Water's water supply.